open-sauced/intro/CONTRIBUTING.md

    - Replace "/01-intro.md" with the relative path to the Markdown file of your new section.

 3. **Submitting Your Contribution**:
    Once you have created or edited the new section and verified that it meets our project's requirements, you can submit your contribution.
-This typically involves creating a `pull request`.
+This typically involves creating a pull request.
 4. **Review and Feedback**: Be prepared to receive feedback from project maintainers or collaborators.
 Review and address any comments or suggestions to refine your contribution.
 5. **Documentation Completion**: After your contribution is reviewed and accepted, your new section will become part of our project's documentation, enhancing its content for users and contributors.